X-Immersion/Geppetto_Unreal_documentation/docs/Setup.md

 ---

 Welcome to the **Geppetto UE Plugin** for Unreal Engine.
-This document will show you how to use the plugin in Unreal Engine*.
+This document will show you how to use the plugin in Unreal Engine.

 > 📧 *Please note that this notice assumes familiarity with Unreal Engine terminology and workflows.
 For more detailed information and examples, refer to the accompanying documentation or consult the provided links.*
 *If you have any questions, feel free to contact us: support@xandimmersion.com*